 There are two options for managing public certificates/keys for Access Points (implying checking the validity of Access Points at any time):

-• The National Access Point Interconnection mechanism allows each National Access Point to encode the certificates of the Access Points under its control, and to know the public keys of the other National Access Points, without requiring an additional registry.
-This implies that, at some point in the process, each National Access Point can verify that the Access Point certificate was issued by a certified National Access Point, which in turn must also be certified.
+- Interconnection of National Access Points: No additional registry this time.
+Each National Access Point encodes the certificates of the Access Points that depend on it, and each National Access Point knows the public keys of the other National Access Points.
+This implies that at some point in the process, the National Access Point knows that the Access Point certificate was issued by a certified National Access Point.
+The certifier must also be certified, after all...

 Do you want to be more productive?